fragcolor-xyz/shards/docs/docs/reference/shards/lisp/values.md

 ## color

-Represents a RGBA color where each component is within the \[0, 255\] range.
+Represents an RGBA color where each component is within the \[0, 255\] range.

 === "Code"